Designations Congruent with Things: Chapter 22

 “Ms. Mori did not save him.”

-“Um, I guarantee you there’s an argument to be made, somehow, for Mako saving him, okay.
-One day, when I watch the news again, maybe tomorrow, I’m going to find it.
+“Um, I guarantee you there’s an argument to be made, somehow, for Mako saving him, okay?
+One day, when I watch the news again, maybe tomorrow, I’ll find it.
 You’re not going to win this one.
 Mako is a baller, and that guy seemed just kind of moderately okay.”

 Newton sighs, tips his head back, looks at the dashboard with half-lidded eyes and says, “I literally cannot believe this.”

-“Well, they aren’t terrible songs, musically speaking,” Hermann says.
+“Well, they aren’t terrible songs, musically speaking,” Hermann admits.
 “None of them are.”

 Hermann raises his eyebrows in a manner he hopes communicates mild curiosity and detached disdain.